strobsi/awesome-team-building/README.md

 - [2-lies-one-truth]() - All participants invent two lies about themselves and one truth, which also seems like a lie.
 The group can then guess, which is what. `We just used to ask our team within our communication channels -> then created some slides out of it and guessed.`
 - [10ThingsToDoInLive]() - Everyone writes down 10 things, he/she still wants to do in his life.
 - [Quizbreaker](https://quizbreaker.com) - Answering icebreaker questions and guessing them together.
+- LifeInASlide - Every team member presents one slide of itself in 2 or 3 minutes.
+Can be pictures, texts, etc. Whatever describes the person best.

 ## Puzzles